alexgalkin/goal-tracking/bimbink-web-app/README.md

 ## Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.
+- Feel free to submit issues or pull requests for improvements or bug fixes.
+- NOTE: Current `Development` notes can be found under the `./docs` folder (e.g. [Favicon generator](../docs/DEVELOPMENT.md) )

 ## License